Skip to Main Content

 The Gulf's outdoor dining window is narrow by global standards.
 Between approximately November and March, the combination of lower humidity and temperatures that sit in the low-to-mid twenties Celsius makes al fresco eating genuinely comfortable.
 Outside that window, heat and humidity compress the viable outdoor dining season significantly.
 Sand & Koal's beachside gazebo format is therefore at its most compelling during that cooler half-year, and timing a visit accordingly is the single most important logistical consideration.
 A dinner here in January or February, when the Gulf breeze is cool enough to hold and the sunset arrives at a civilised hour, is a materially different experience from the summer months.

 That seasonal calculus applies across much of Abu Dhabi's outdoor and terrace dining, but it matters more here than at most places because the setting is the primary reason to choose Sand & Koal over the city's other woodfire or grill-format restaurants.
-Globally, woodfire cooking at this address competes in a conceptual peer set that includes outdoor-focused destination restaurants like Lazy Bear in San Francisco and fire-forward formats across the Middle East, though Sand & Koal's proposition is more accessible and occasion-led than either of those reference points.
+Globally, woodfire cooking at this address competes in a conceptual comparable set that includes outdoor-focused destination restaurants like Lazy Bear in San Francisco and fire-forward formats across the Middle East, though Sand & Koal's proposition is more accessible and occasion-led than either of those reference points.
 The more useful regional comparison is with the emerging generation of view-and-fire restaurants appearing across Dubai, where Trèsind Studio in Dubai represents a different end of the hotel-dining ambition scale entirely.

 Planning a Visit